Golf industry marketing and advertising (a case study)

 When I met Ford he was running an inefficient, old-school operation.

+No different than most golf industry marketing and advertising.
 He relied entirely on word-of-mouth, and he spent at least 45 minutes pitching every person who walked through the door.
 His closing rate wasn’t bad, but he also scared off a lot of people.
+It was not an efficient system.

 He knew he needed a better method, so we went back to the drawing board.
 Together.